movementlabsxyz/MIP/MIP/mip-84/README.md

 - **Trusted** : A component is trusted if it is assumed to be secure and reliable.
 No errors in the component can occur.
 Nor keys can get compromised.
 - **Partially trusted** : A component is partially trusted if it is assumed that under normal operations it is secure and reliable.
 However, errors may occur due to bugs, misconfigurations, or other reasons.
 Furthermore, the question is raised if the software component is secure.
 Protective measures should be taken to reduce the maximally caused damage that the component can cause incase it becomes malicious or faulty.
 - **Untrusted** : A component is untrusted if it is assumed that it is not secure and reliable.
-Any action should be approved by a trusted party.
+Any action should be approved by a trusted party and require a proof of correctness.

-!!! warning Question: Is a partially trusted component a fully untrusted component?

 ### Base assumptions